yamltube/yamltube/README.md

 ### Who is this for?

 To be honest, I have no idea.
 It seemed like a funny concept and yamltube.com was $12.
-This repo does not use the domain but I have a bad habit of buying domains.
 I could see it being useful for collaborating on public playlists without needing to give anyone permissions to a YouTube account except the account owner

 **Coming Soon Maybe**: `yamltube:spotify:Playlist`